 Through my women’s healthy ageing studies, I discovered the incredible role that olive oil has in reducing inflammation in the body as we age.
 It has compounds that take over the role of oestrogen in a body that is becoming deficient in oestrogen for the simple reason that we don’t need it anymore for reproductive purposes.
 That’s why, I encourage the use of omega 3-rich olive oil and discourage the popular dietary emphasis on coconut fats and various cooking oils, which have not been researched specifically against our need to improve joint health or cardiac health as we get older.
 I talk about this in my online Masterclass on Menopause, which is now available to you.
 You can read about it HERE.

-Nutrients for reducing inflammation in your joints come from olive oil – especially the nutrients oleocanthal and vitamin E. According to Australia’s Olive Wellness Institute, adding olives and Extra Virgin Olive Oil to the diet is crucial to reducing joint pain and improving cardiac health as we age.
+Nutrients for reducing inflammation in your joints come from olive oil – especially the nutrients oleocanthal and vitamin E. According to Australia’s Olive Wellness Institute, adding olives and Extra Virgin Olive Oil to the diet is crucial in reducing joint pain and improving cardiac health as we age.

 Olive oil contains tocopherol (vitamin E); coconut oil doesn’t.
 Tocopherol or vitamin E is a powerful anti-oxidant necessary for hormonal and joint health during our menopause transition.
 Vitamin E is unique among vitamins because the biological activity of it varies considerably and for its adequate absorption, it requires fat digestion to be functioning normally.
 The recommended daily intake from the FDA in America is 15mg daily but in New Zealand the recommended daily intake is 7-10mg.
 I recommend olive oil on the MyMT™ programmes as this has around 1.5 mg of vitamin E per tablespoon.
 Avocadoes, almonds, sunflower seeds and hazelnuts are high in vitamin E, as is kumara (sweet potato).